 Increasingly closer ties between Orban and Netanyahu have brought major changes not only to Jerusalem and Washington, but also to Budapest in recent years.
 Netanyahu’s 2017 trip to Budapest made visible how serious the tensions are between his right-wing government and Mazsihisz, the organization representing the majority of Hungarian Jews, who are mostly left-wing.
 During the visit, Mazsihisz president Andras Heisler openly criticized not only Netanyahu’s diaspora policy, but also the fact that he withdrew the Israeli ambassador’s statement condemning the Soros campaign.

 Why did Netanyahu side with Orban over Mazsihisz in their dispute?
 According to a former Hungarian government adviser on Israeli issues, Netanyahu’s role as prime minister is not to support self-serving actions of the Hungarian Jews.
-Since the state and power of Israel are the guarantee that the Holocaust cannot happen again, it is always in the prime interest of an Israeli Prime Minister to be in good terms with leaders of other countries.
+Since the state and power of Israel are the guarantee that the Holocaust cannot happen again, it is always in the prime interest of an Israeli Prime Minister to be in good terms with leaders of other countries, the source said.

 A Mazsihisz representative offered a different explanation.
 “Under Netanyahu’s rule, Israel has become a strong great power, which, to Israel, has devalued the role and lobbying power of the Hungarian, American and all other diaspora communities.
 Likud prefers to build their own loyal Jewish communities and they do not want to bother dealing with local, embedded Jewish communities who are legitimate representations of the diaspora,” the source explained.
-The source also added that they are watching paralyzed as this conquest involved enormous amount of resources.
+The source also added that they are watching paralyzed as this conquest of building a pro-Likud diaspora involves enormous amount of resources.

 Until the end of the 2000s, Mazsihisz was still in a monopoly position as the official representation of Hungarian Jews.
 It was at this time that an orthodox Jewish movement, favored by both the Orban government and Likud, began to flourish in Hungary.
 Without the help of the same orthodox movement, Benjamin Netanyahu could not have come to power in Israel.